Minimax Confidence Intervals for the Sliced Wasserstein Distance: Asymptotic Confidence Intervals

 We now discuss several existing asymptotic confidence intervals for the one-dimensional Wasserstein distance, their extensions to the Sliced Wasserstein distance, and we compare them to our finite-sample confidence intervals in Section \ref{sec::cis}.
-We then discuss how the strengths of these methods can be combined.